TaikiSan21/PAMpal/docs/PAMpalSettings.md

 PAMpalSettings object and they can see exactly how you analysed your data, or even point the PPS at their own data and process it in the exact same way.

-A PAMpalSettings object has four slots:
+A PAMpalSettings object has five slots:

 * db - This stores the full path to any SQLite databases that will be analysed
 * binaries - This stores the folder names of any binaries, as well as the full